OSGeo/OSGeoLive-doc/en/quickstart/mapbender_quickstart.rst

 Welcome page
 ================================================================================

 #.
 The Welcome page lists applications that are public and can be used by all users.
-The applications are listed with a little screenshot, a title and a description.
+The applications are listed with a screenshot, a title and a description.

 #.
-You can open an application by click on the title or the start button.
+You can open an application by click on the title, the screenshot or the start button.

 #.
 Before you can administrate with Mapbender you have to login to get access to the administration.